 Approaching the summit via the Jampa Glacier route.

 There are two primary climbing routes to the summit of Pico de Orizaba, Ruta del Sur and the Jampa Glacier route.
 The Jampa Glacier route is a bit longer, but is technically less challenging and the preferred route of most guides.
 The Ruta del Sur is shorter, but far steeper and technically more difficult.

 For climbing trips to Pico de Orizaba, guides will either meet you in Mexico City or Puebla.
 Both have airports, so where you meet often comes down to your preference.

-For those taking the Ruta del Sur, you will drive from the meeting point to either El Ciudad Serdan or Atzinzitla, then take a 4×4 to the Fausto Gonzales hut.
+Drive from the meeting point to either El Ciudad Serdan or Atzinzitla, and then take a 4x4 to the Fausto Gonzales hut.
 This is the starting point for the Ruta del Su

 Most ascents of Pico de Orizaba will take about 15 hours from the mountain hut to the summit and back.
 You will usually wake up and begin climbing by 1 a.m. in order to reach the summit by 10 a.m. and return to the starting mountain hut by 4 p.m.

 Many guides will add a day of hiking before the trip in order to get everyone properly acclimatized.
 Depending on your skill level, some guides may also add another day in order to review the necessary mountaineering techniques.